shivi0/Decision-Tree-and-Random-Forest-Project/README.md

 # Decision-Tree-and-Random-Forest-Project
-I have trained a model using Decision tree and Random Forest Algorithm.
+I have trained a model using Decision Tree and Random Forest Algorithm.